BolajiAyodeji/Blogposts/ckf7szmln015l5gs1hs1a2z95.md

-## How to Zip and Unzip Files with the CLI using Tape Archive
+## How to Create File Archives Using the Linux Tape Archive (TAR) Command

 We manage many files and directories on our computer, and most times, it's a lot.
 You can organize and sort these files in folders for easier access and management.
-However, what do you do when you want to share these files with another user or computer?
+However, what do you do when you have to share these files with another user or computer?

-In this article, I'll show you how to group files or directories in an archive (which you can hence share to a friend), compress these archives (reducing the final archive file size) alongside how to extract the collected files from the archive using the CLI.
+In this article, I'll show you how to combine files or directories in an archive, compress these archives (reducing the final archive file size) alongside how to extract the collected files from the archive using the CLI.

 ## Prerequisites